This is the web site of author Steven Saylor.

 Pericles of Athens and the Dangers of Democracy: Classicist Loren J. Samons II examines the legacy of the man who created the Athenian Empire; a talk at the Getty Villa.
 Watch it here.
 USA, 2008, 72 minutes.

 Secrets of Egypt: Alexander’s Tomb: A look at Alexander the Great’s exploits in Egypt and the mystery of his tomb’s location.
-Watch it here.
-(Veoh Web Player download and ad-viewing required.)
+Watch the UK version here (Veoh Web Player download and ad-viewing required) or US version here.
 UK, 2009, 45 minutes.

 Secrets of Egypt: Cleopatra: Overview of the Egyptian queen’s proud pedigree and tumultuous career.
 Watch it here.
 (Veoh Web Player download and ad-viewing required.)
 UK, 2008, 45 minutes.